Username3533/WebAppllication/README.md

 -Loaded bootstrap4
 -Created collapsable nav bar with buttons based on login status using if statements
 -Styled home page using bootstrap jumbotron
 -Styled login page using boostrap forms
+-Styled topic and topics html pages